ballerkobe808/invest/README - 0 TEAM.txt

    time, and works within the budget.

       Chris Faulk (Indiana) - Platinum Construction (not happy w him so far..)

       Todd Rudical (Indiana) - Urban Indy, will manage and find good contractors for me There is a fee $2500 min - See email for fee structure

+      IndyHousesPlus - Russ Smith - friends with Paul Xavier Construction, Whole Solutions - Paul said he is on the slower side russ@indyhousesplus.com

 6. Escrow Agent or Title Rep – A neutral third party who holds funds and documents in a real estate transfer.
 Essential for closing deals quickly;
    find one who will have your back.

       Liberty Title (Indiana) - Jamie Justice
+        Helped put mortgages on my properties and get the self LLC lending concept very easy to work with

       Meridian Title (Indiana) - Lynn Minick (Dont use them - not helpful)

 7. Accountant – A person responsible for inspecting or keeping